-• Risk-rating issues and capital charges.
+Risk-rating issues and capital charges.
 Lack of nuance in assessment and risk rating for projects in high-risk countries leading to arbitrary outcomes in terms of capital charges.
 For example, under Basel III and Solvency II, in the standard model, an infrastructure project requires a capital charge of 25% if it is deployed in an OECD country, while a similar project would require 49% if it is deployed in a non-OECD country.
-However, the OECD is currently a set of 38 recommendations listed below are for policy-makers to action, DFIs can engage in dialogue to encourage changes in the regulatory framework and make it more fit-for-purpose.
+However, the OECD is currently a set of 38

+- countries that display great diversity in terms of macroeconomic fundamentals, all currently incurring the same capital charges.260 - More complex treatment of blended finance structures by investors and regulators compared to more traditional asset classes, regulatory treatment of credit insurance, and financial guarantees from MDBs.261 - Regulatory requirement related to pension funds and asset managers that limit their participation in EMDE blended finance transactions, as well as fiduciary duty restrictions for investment funds.262 framework and make it more fit-for-purpose.
 DFIs could engage with their own national policy-makers, as well as with those in countries of operations.
 Collectively, DFIs can also engage with the European regulatory authorities, for example, through the EDFI Association.
 DFIs can also engage regulators on challenges posed to increased private sector participation, such as issues under prudential regulatory frameworks outlined below.
-This could further consolidate EDFI efforts to raise awareness of the challenges posed by EU sustainable finance regulation.263
+This could further consolidate EDFI efforts to raise awareness of the challenges posed by EU sustainable finance regulation.
+263